The Egyptian Name Aaron

 In addition, the office of High Priest to Ptah at Memphis was established by the Ptolemies.
 This office became very important under the Ptolemies.

 So, the major actors in the Exodus drama, Ahrwn and Moses were equated to a Memphis triad of divinities and a priesthood precious to the Ptolemies.
 Furthermore, the son of Ptah, Nefertum aka Miosis, was a god of perfume.
-The Judeans recognized that their origin was as a clan of the Midianites who were also associated with the mining and crafting of metalic images.
+The Judeans recognized that their origin as a clan of the Midianites who were also associated with the mining and crafting of molten images.
 These are examples of the infusion of Egyptian mythology into Hebrew tribal lore.